carbonXIII/PomodoroApp/artifacts/design.md

 For building an Android app, there is a lot of FOSS tools and resources that we can use to develop the app for free, including the Android SDK, free Figma licensing.
-Firebase, while has it's paid premium options, is as a base product free and we will not be needing any of the purchasable features.
+Firebase, while has it's paid premium options, is, as a base product, free and we will not be needing any of the purchasable features.
 This also more benefitable for us that creating our own database by scratch as none of us now how to do that.

 # Reuse